Business Charts & Dashboards

 Many of my recommendations are to modernize the user interface to bring both the charts and the dashboards into line with contemporary design styles, within the limits of what the current version of Power BI can do out of the box.

-The process began by interviewing executives, senior product managers, about what they require, and nice to haves, then request access to regular users in order to interview them.
-Generally but not always the senior managers know what the rank and file product team managers want and need - clear graphic references with more space, clean colors, and easy to navigate pages that display status of location within the tracking system for all the projects in the pipeline, and access to all prior projects within a set timeframe.
+My process began by interviewing executives, senior product managers, about what they require, and nice to haves, then request access to regular users in order to interview them.
+Generally but not always the senior managers know what the rank and file product team managers want and need - clear graphic references with more space, clean colors, and easy to navigate pages that display the status of location within the tracking system for all the projects in the pipeline, and access to all prior projects within a set timeframe.

 There are different types of color blindness; deuteranopia and protanopia color blindness are the most common.
 Here in high tech users may have achromatopsia, characterized by a partial or total absence of color vision.
 People with complete achromatopsia cannot perceive any colors - they see only black, white, and shades of gray.